David Myhr - Soundshine

 “Never Mine (Abbey Road Version)” – Video premiere!

-Posted: January 2nd, 2013 | Author: | Filed under: post | Tags: , , , , , , , , , , , , , , | Comments
+Posted: January 2nd, 2013 | Author: | Filed under: post | Tags: , , , , , , , , , , , , , , | Comments Off on “Never Mine (Abbey Road Version)” – Video premiere!

 What “a day in the life”!
 Recording at ABBEY ROAD STUDIOS!!!

 I have always loved the Beatles.
 And I will surely do ’til the day I die.
-One of the biggest highlights in my “Beatles career” was to be able to spend a day in legendary Studio 2 at Abbey Road to record an alternate version of my song “Never Mine” which is the opening track of my debut album Soundshine.
+One of the biggest highlights in my “Beatles career” (update: THIS was bigger!!!!) was to be able to spend a day in legendary Studio 2 at Abbey Road to record an alternate version of my song “Never Mine” which is the opening track of my debut album Soundshine.
 Check out the video and continue reading below for full background story.

 Since my first visit to London back in 1990 I have never missed the opportunity while in town to visit the famous crossing at Abbey Road.
 But until 2011 I had never been able to actually enter the building.
 It was in May when I did it for the first time since I (in a strike of megalomania) had chosen this legendary place for the mastering of Soundshine.
 Read more about this occasion in this blog post.